zewazla/multi_color_button/README.md

 4. The next row contains a button with a number.
 Whenever you click that button the number will raise on it.
     - If we click the button which has a number on, the number will raise by one on each click

-## General requirements

-None

-## Hints

-- Use the `window.onload = function () {}` to write your code.
-- You can change the style of an element with JS by changing the style property directly or you change the element's class and you declare a CSS class for that.
-- If you add an _eventListener_ to an element, you can use the `element.onclick = function() {}` property or the `element.addEventListener("click", function() {})` method.
-- When you want to get an element, you can cache the element in a variable like `let button = document.getElementById("myButton")`.
-  After you can change the properties of that element by `button.style.color = "red"`.
-  In this situation you tell the `button` variable to cache the reference of the element with the `id` property of `myButton`.

 ## Background materials